xrdocs/cloud-scale-networking/_tutorials/ncs5500-urpf.md

 On "base" systems (without external TCAM):

-Since URPF requires two accesses to the LEM (for source then for destination address in the packet header), we have to disable the optimizations that are present by default or after a configuration:
+Since URPF requires two accesses to the LEM (lookup for source address then for destination address in the packet header), we have to disable the optimizations present by default or after a configuration:

 <div class="highlighter-rouge">
 <pre class="highlight">